How to Prep Your Body for a Photo Shoot

 More specifically, I find that a combination of intermittent fasting, macronutrient and calorie manipulation, density training, and the strategic application of the occasional cheat day is a good formula for maximum leanness.

-Finally, for something less individualized, I actually wrote an entire program specifically designed to help people lose the last few pounds and get into near-photo shape: Omega Body Blueprint.
+Finally, for something less individualized, I actually wrote an entire program specifically designed to help people lose stubborn and keep it off, it’s called Fat Loss Forever

 Anyway, crosslinking and self-promotion aside, you have a lot of options for stuff to help you get lean.
 So: get lean, dammit.